elazarev63/mGit/README.md

 # mGit
 LAserver
-This project is an attemption to create simple and rliable client-server application.
+This project is an attemption to create simple and reliable client-server application.